ISISComputingGroup/ibex_developers_manual/Communication-layer-likes-and-dislikes-(protocol,-new-devices).md

 - Stop bits: 1
 - Flow control: Off

+RS232 is preferable, RS422 and RS485 are avoided as much as possible.
+Note that distances can be extreme if higher baud rates are required.

 ### Ethernet

-Ethernet is a commonly used and well-supported transport layer at ISIS.
+Ethernet is a commonly used and well-supported transport layer at ISIS using RJ45 ports.
+Any other port type is to be avoided.

 ### USB

-USB devices are difficult to implement for ISIS, and we prefer not to have to use USB wherever possible
+USB devices are difficult to implement for ISIS, and we prefer not to have to use USB wherever possible.

 ### Manufacturer software / DLLs

-We prefer not to use these interfaces, however in some cases we may be able to work with these types of interfaces.
+We prefer not to use these interfaces, however, in some cases, we may be able to work with these types of interfaces.

 ### Modbus

-Modbus is more difficult for us than ascii protocols but we can deal with this if absolutely necessary.
+Modbus is more difficult for us than ASCII protocols but we can deal with this if absolutely necessary.

 # Protocol